Made with a seasoned beef mixture and topped with homemade cornbread, this Tamale Pie delivers all the flavors of tamales minus the work!

 - Lime Juice: If you have a fresh lime on hand, add the juice of the lime to the tamale pie base, as it will wake up all the flavors!
 It really takes this dish over the top!

-- Cheese: If you love cheese in your tamales, don't forget to add a layer of shredded cheddar or montery jack cheese to this casserole.
+- Cheese: If you love cheese in your tamales, don't forget to add a layer of shredded cheddar or Monterey jack cheese to this casserole.

-- Cornbread: Use your favorite boxed cornbread or easily prepare homemade cornbread with flour, cornmeal, baking powder, milk, honey, egg, and oil.
+- Cornbread: Use your favorite boxed cornbread or easily prepare homemade cornbread using my recipe that combines, flour, cornmeal, baking powder, milk, honey, egg, and oil.

 How to Make Tamale Pie